 The server should now be running and listening for incoming gRPC requests.

-Step 6: Capturing Packets with tcpdump
+Capturing Packets with tcpdump

 To capture the network traffic, open a new terminal and run tcpdump